Spinal Cord Stimulators

 - Pacemakers, cardioverter defibrillators

-- Blood thinners that are unable to be discontinued for a short period
+- Blood thinners that are unable to be discontinued for a short period of time

 - Active infection